lucafrancescato/liqo/docs/pages/gettingstarted/helloworld/play.md

 ---
-title: Play with a micro-service application
+title: Deploy an application
 weight: 5
 ---

-So far, you tested Liqo with a simple `nginx` application, but Liqo can be used with more complex micro-services.
+So far, you tested Liqo with a simple `nginx` application, specifically crafted to show the Liqo offloading capabilities.
+However, Liqo can be used with completely more sophisticated applications, such as one with several micro-services.
 ##  Deploy a micro-service application in Liqo

 For a complete demo of the capabilities of Liqo, we can play with a micro-services application provided by [Google](https://github.com/GoogleCloudPlatform/microservices-demo), which includes multiple cooperating services: